mvolkmann/blog/src/swift.md

 The center-right section is the Canvas which is used to test Previews of an app outside of the Simulator or a real device.

+To give the app a different name from the project:

+- In the Navigator, select the root project directory.
+- In the editor that appears, select the first entry under "Targets".
+- In the General tab under Identity, modify the "Display Name".

 #### Navigator

 The Navigator has nine icon buttons at the top.